phattailam/phattailam/README.md

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***About me ....***

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science at the HoChiMinh City Education of University.\
+🎓 &nbsp;I'm currently studying Computer Science at the Ho Chi Minh City Education of University.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Machine Learning, Deep Learning.\
 ✍️ &nbsp;In my free time, I usually read book, play soccer.\
 ✉️ &nbsp;You can shoot me an email at lamtai2105@gmail.com!
 I'll try to respond as soon as I can.\